 Music has been an inevitable part of human lives.
-Going back to ancient times humans used to start singing and drumming together in ceremonies and celebrations.
+Going back to ancient times humans used to starft singing and drumming together in ceremonies and celebrations.

-Whether you are just curious or an entrepreneur looking to develop a music streaming app like Shazam or Amazon Music, these trends will help you stay ahead in the game.
+Whether you are just curious or an entrepreneur looking to develop an app like Shazam or Amazon Music, these trends will help you stay ahead in the game.

 When it comes to music, the industry is going through a streaming revolution.
-Let’s delve into the numbers to see how this industry is taking a shift.
+Let’s delve into the music streaming statistics to see how this industry is taking a shift.

 The surge in mobile apps shows no signs of slowing down.
 This booming market surely suggests that entrepreneurs can be on the safe side by leveraging new trends.